openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-When the sample application is complete, you see the label and confidence for the top 10 categories on the display.
+Once the sample application is complete, you will see the label and confidence for the top 10 categories on the display.
 Below is a sample output with inference results on CPU:

 @sphinxdirective